 Veterans of IttyBiz training know what we have to say on the topic of decision fatigue.
 If you are not among that hallowed group yet, I’ll give you the short version:

 DECISION FATIGUE ON THE PART OF THE BUYER MEANS VERY VERY VERY BAD THINGS FOR YOU.

 On top of that, the three ebooks were very different from each other.
 One was on customer loyalty, one was on recovering from a bad launch, and one was a copywriting course for people who were freaked out by copywriting.

-They didn’t naturally end up as a bundle that made sense.
+They couldn’t naturally end up as a bundle that made sense.
 There would definitely be people who wanted all three, but chances were that a lot of people would only want two of them, and it was impossible to know which two they’d want.

 (Plus, what kind of launch content are you going to create that does each of these three topics sufficient justice?
 Oy vey.)